 What is The Duty of Care at a Music Festival?

 As a festival attendee, you expect a music event to be safe.
-The event organizers’ job is to keep safety measures in position and enough safety staff to respond to emergencies.
-This is where the task of treatment enters into play; it is a lawful task for marketers and coordinators to ensure their patrons’ safety.
+The event organizers must keep safety measures in position and enough safety staff to respond to emergencies.
+This is where the task of treatment enters into play; it is lawful for marketers and coordinators to ensure their patrons’ safety.

-For festival coordinators to avoid premises liability, they have to assess risks, inform emergency services, address legal and management issues, and fulfill all legal obligations before hosting any event.
+To avoid premises liability, festival coordinators must assess risks, inform emergency services, address legal and management issues, and fulfill all legal obligations before hosting any event.

 Music festivals are a lot of fun until a person experiences a severe injury.
 These laws are put into place to assist marketers in maintaining a “duty of care” while minimizing any potential risk associated with their music festival.